Bank of America sues MBIA over bond tender interference

-(Reuters) - Bank of America Corp (BAC.N) has sued bond insurer MBIA Inc (MBI.N) in a New York state court for allegedly interfering with the bank’s offer to buy MBIA’s bonds.
+(Reuters) - Bank of America Corp (BAC.N) has sued bond insurer MBIA Inc (MBI.N) in a New York state court for allegedly interfering with a tender offer to buy MBIA’s bonds.

-At issue are changes MBIA sought to make to the terms of some of its bonds to eliminate the risk that it might be considered in default if a troubled unit were put into rehabilitation or liquidation by New York regulators.
+At issue is a change MBIA sought to make to the terms of some bonds to eliminate the risk that it might be considered in default if a troubled unit were put into rehabilitation or liquidation by New York regulators.

 Bank of America countered with an offer to buy the bonds, saying it believed the changes would increase the risk of MBIA’s insurance unit being placed in rehabilitation or liquidation, which could jeopardize all policyholder claims.

-On Thursday, Bank of America said it had purchased $136 million of senior notes in that tender and issued a default notice over the attempt to change terms.
+On Thursday, Bank of America said it had purchased $136 million of a senior note in that tender, and issued a default notice over the attempt to change terms.

 The bank claims in the lawsuit that the consent solicitation was the latest of MBIA’s “premeditated and subversive actions” since 2008 to benefit executives and stockholders to the detriment of Bank of America and other policyholders.

-MBIA spokesman Kevin Brown said: “Like its purported notice of default, Bank of America’s latest lawsuit is meritless and we will respond to both accordingly.”

-MBIA shares fell 6.7 percent to $7.95 Friday on the New York Stock Exchange.
+An MBIA spokesman did not have an immediate comment on the lawsuit.
+MBIA shares were down 3.2 percent at $8.25 on Friday morning on the New York Stock Exchange.

 The legal wrangling is a major cloud hanging over both companies, which have struggled to recover from mortgage-related troubles from the financial crisis.

 MBIA claims that Bank of America owes it billions of dollars over soured mortgages that it wants the bank to buy back.
-Bank of America says the insurer will likely owe it billions over certain credit default swap transactions.
+Bank of America says the insurer owes it billions over certain credit default swap transactions.

 MBIA and Bank of America were in court this week on pre-trial motions in a 2008 case the bond insurer brought against Bank of America’s Countrywide Financial unit, accusing the lender of misrepresenting the quality of loans underlying mortgage-backed securities it insured.